Rufus Wainwright: Early years

-Wainwright was born in Rhinebeck, New York, USA, to folk singers Kate McGarrigle and Loudon Wainwright III.
-His parents divorced when he was three, and he lived with his mother in Montreal for most of his youth.
-His father is a descendant of Peter Stuyvesant, the 17th century Dutch governor of New Amsterdam, later New York.
+Wainwright was born in Rhinebeck, New York, to folk singers Kate McGarrigle and Loudon Wainwright III.
+His parents divorced when he was three, and he lived with his mother in Montreal, Canada, for most of his youth.
+His father is a descendant of Peter Stuyvesant, the 17th-century Dutch governor of New Amsterdam, later New York.
 Wainwright has dual US and Canadian citizenship.
-He attended high school at the Millbrook School in New York (which would later inspire his song "Millbrook"), and later briefly studied piano at McGill in Montreal.
+He attended high school at the Millbrook School in New York (which would later inspire his song "Millbrook"), and later briefly studied piano at McGill University in Montreal.

 He began playing the piano at age six, and started touring at age 13 with "The McGarrigle Sisters and Family", a folk group featuring Rufus, his sister Martha, his mother Kate, and aunt Anna.
 His song "I'm a-Runnin'", which he performed in the film Tommy Tricker and the Stamp Traveller at the age of 14, earned him a nomination for a 1989 Genie Award for Best Original Song.
 He was nominated for a 1990 Juno Award for Most Promising Male Vocalist of the Year.

-Wainwright identified as gay while a teenager.
+Wainwright came out as gay in his teens.
 In 1999, he told Rolling Stone that his father recognized his homosexuality early on.
 "We'd drive around in the car, he'd play 'Heart of Glass' and I'd sort of mouth the words, pretend to be Blondie.
 Just a sign of many other things to come as well."
-Wainwright later said in another interview that his "mother and father could not even handle me being gay.
+Wainwright later said in another interview that his parents "could not even handle me being gay.
 We never talked about it really."

 Wainwright became interested in opera during his adolescent years, and the genre strongly influences his music.
-(For instance, the song "Barcelona" features lyrics from the libretto of Giuseppe Verdi's opera, Macbeth.)
-During this time, he became interested in Édith Piaf, Al Jolson, and Judy Garland.
+For example, the song "Barcelona" features lyrics from the libretto of Giuseppe Verdi's opera Macbeth.
+During that time, he became interested in Édith Piaf, Al Jolson, and Judy Garland.
 As a youth he trained at Interlochen Arts Camp, studying classical music.

-At age 14, Wainwright was sexually assaulted in London's Hyde Park after picking up a man at a bar.
+At age 14, Wainwright was raped in London's Hyde Park after picking up a man at a bar.
 In an interview years later, he described the event: "I said I wanted to go to the park and see where this big concert was going on.
 I thought it was going to be a romantic walk in the park, but he raped me and robbed me afterwards and tried to strangle me".
 Wainwright states that he survived only by pretending to be an epileptic and faking a seizure.
-He has been reported to have stated that he remained celibate for five or seven years after the incident, and eventually became promiscuous.
+He has been reported to have stated that he remained celibate for five or seven years after the incident, but eventually became promiscuous.